Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Conclusion

 \section{Conclusion}

 In this paper, we have investigated the validity of the weak cosmic censorship conjecture for the charged MTZ black hole.
 We evaluated the cases of both the extremal and near-extremal black holes.
 In Wald type problems one derives a minimum and a maximum energy for the particles.
-If the energy of the particle is less than the minimum energy $E_{\rm{min}}$, the particle is not absorbed by the black hole.
-On the other hand if the energy is larger than $E_{\rm{max}}$ the black hole cannot be overcharged.
-If $E_{\rm{min}}<E_{\rm{max}}$, there exists a range of energies which allows us to overcharge black holes into naked singularities.
-We have shown that, the $(2+1)$ dimensional charged black holes dissociate from their 4 and higher dimensional analogues in two respects: The minimum energy at the horizon is negative, and extremal black holes can be overcharged.
-Nearly extremal $(2+1)$ dimensional black holes can also be overcharged similar to the 4 and higher dimensional cases.
+If the energy of the particle is less than the minimum energy $\delta E_{\rm{min}}$, the particle is not absorbed by the black hole.
+On the other hand if the energy is larger than $\delta E_{\rm{max}}$ the black hole cannot be overcharged.
+If $\delta E_{\rm{min}}<\delta E_{\rm{max}}$, there exists a range of energies which allows us to overcharge black holes into naked singularities.
+For the extremal MTZ black hole, we have only considered the solutions with $M<1$ and $(Q/2)^2<1$ for which overcharging is possible.
+We have shown that, the $(2+1)$ dimensional charged black holes dissociate from their four and higher dimensional analogues in two respects: The minimum energy at the horizon is negative, and extremal black holes can be overcharged.
+Nearly extremal $(2+1)$ dimensional black holes can also be overcharged similar to the (3+1) and higher dimensional ones in the case when the backreaction effects are ignored.

-In this work, we ignored the back-reaction effects.
-We observe that in both extremal and nearly extremal cases $\delta_{\rm{fin}}\lesssim M\epsilon^2$.
-This indicates that, the violation of WCCC derived in this work can possibly be fixed by employing back-reaction effects.
+The question then arises -- what happens for the charged MTZ black hole when backreaction effects are included?
+To address it, we have also incorporated the backreaction effects into our analysis adapting the second order corrections defined by Sorce and Wald~\cite{Sorce-Wald17}.
+However, we have shown that the inclusion of second order corrections cannot prevent the nearly extremal MTZ black holes from being overcharged.
+Hence it turns out that the overcharging of MTZ black holes in dimension $d<4$ appears to be rather generic.
+This is an interesting aspect of the charged MTZ black hole in dimension $d<4$ that refuses what is true for black holes in four dimension.